3-4 November 2014: The third Microscope symposium will take place in ONERA Palaiseau, on 3-4 November 2014.

-Its main goal will be to present and discuss the ideas proposed in response to the call sent in July.
+Its main goal will be to present and discuss the ideas proposed in response to the call issued in July.

 03/2014: Satellite Critical Definition Review (CDR) and CGPS and performances key point: